The Truth About Tap Water

 “Myth: You can determine if tap water is safe to drink by how it looks, smells and tastes.

 “Truth: While your water might look, smell and taste clean, it could contain contaminants that are potentially harmful to your health.
 These include lead, which is colorless, odorless and has no taste.

 “‘Knowing what’s in the water you drink and cook with is important, but determining the quality of your local water supply can seem daunting,’ said Keri Glassman, registered dietitian, nutritionist and PUR spokesperson.
 ‘Fortunately, there’s a free online resource called KnowYourWater.com.
 It allows users to type in any address to easily learn about lead and other possible contaminates in their water.’

 [Editor: I went to the web site KnowYourWater.com, and it turns out that it is owned by PUR.
 So, while the information given about my address is interesting, information on lead contamination in my water was not available.
 The web site is really more of an ad selling PUR’s services.
 I’ll stick with Crescent Hills Water’s Reverse Osmosis filtering.]

 “Truth: Boiling water may reduce bacteria found in the water, but will not remove lead.
 According to the Centers for Disease Control and Prevention, the lead concentration of water can actually increase slightly when water is boiled.
 This is because some of the water evaporates during the boiling process.”

-Crescent Hills Water’s reverse osmosis filtering system removes 99% of harmful minerals and chemicals, including lead.
-If you want to start taking advantage of the benefits of a reverse osmosis system in your home or office, contact us today.
+Crescent Hills Water’s Reverse Osmosis (RO) filtering system removes 99% of harmful minerals and chemicals, including lead.
+If you want to start taking advantage of the benefits of a reverse osmosis system for your home or office, contact us today.
 We’re right here in the Dallas-Fort Worth metroplex!
 Call 817-424-3947 or use our online contact form.